 Safety concerns: Hearing loss can make it difficult for older adults to hear important sounds, such as smoke alarms, car horns, and approaching vehicles, putting their safety at risk.

-Manage any underlying health conditions: Certain health conditions, such as high blood pressure and diabetes, can increase the risk of hearing loss.
+Provide health reminders to help clients manage any underlying health conditions: Certain health conditions, such as high blood pressure and diabetes, can increase the risk of hearing loss.

-Stay active and engaged: Social isolation and cognitive decline have been linked to hearing loss.
+Help clients stay active and engaged: Social isolation and cognitive decline have been linked to hearing loss.
 Stay active and engaged with social activities and cognitive exercises to help maintain your hearing and overall health.

 Age-related hearing loss is not an inevitable part of aging.
 You don’t need to feel left out when you’re in a social setting or miss beautiful sounds such as your grandchildren’s laughter.
 Consider regular hearing exams to be as important as regular physical exams.